 Welcome to Enel Grids.
 A better grid, for everyone: we’re a world leader in electricity distribution services, and we aim to be the best in the countries where we’re present.

 who are involved in the construction and management of our infrastructure

 of electricity lines in eight countries

-Grid Futurability® sets out an investment plan for both urban and rural areas.
-It harmonizes short-term and long-term strategic needs, maximizing benefits and stakeholder satisfaction, while lowering the carbon footprint of our network assets.
+Grid Futurability guides a plan for investments with the goal of harmonizing short-term and long-term strategic needs, anticipating and maximizing benefits and stakeholder satisfaction, and reducing the carbon footprint of our grid assets.

 Resilience is the key

 In the future, an increasing number of sectors of the economy will rely on electricity, so distribution grids need to be even more resilient, especially in light of climate change and the extreme operating conditions it can bring.
 At Enel Grids, we’re constantly improving the reliability of our service, leveraging continuously developing technologies and innovative projects.
 The Enel Group has earmarked €15 billion for investments in distribution grids from 2023 to 2025, in order to further improve the quality and resilience of the infrastructure, dedicating 80% of investments to its grids in Europe.

 This approach, along with significant streamlining in the processes of handling customer demand, will ensure a reduction in grid connection time in the near future.